Sensei Jason Roe, 5th Dan (EGKA)

 In August 2019 I graded to Godan in Okinawa at the IOGKF 40th Anniversary Gishiki in front of Nakamura Sensei & Terauchi Sensei.

-I continue my own progression by regularly training with Sensei Ernie at his dojo in Bournemouth, by training with Sensei Ernie and attending IOGKF courses to train with our seniors across the world, I endeavour to maintain the high standards expected by both the EGKA and the IOGKF.
+I continue my own progression by regularly training with Sensei Ernie at his dojo in Bournemouth.
+By training with Sensei Ernie, attending EGKA events and IOGKF courses to train with our seniors across the world, I endeavour to maintain the high standards expected by both the EGKA and the IOGKF.